Speicherstadt digital

 Apr.
 01, 2017 to Mar.
 31, 2018

-In the map overview of the app “Speicherstadt digital” all AR locations in the warehouse district are marked.
-If the user switches to AR mode, the display changes to the current camera view, here the user can select the AR location, to which he/she is then guided by GPS using arrows.
-If the user is near the target, a marker on the path will show the so-called “Sweet Spot”, this is the optimal viewing point for the selected image.
-If the user is standing close to this location, the historical photo fits perfectly into the current camera image.
-The sensors in the mobile device, such as the electronic compass and the tilt sensor, are used both for navigation and for perspective adjustment of the image.
-Additionally, transparency effects are calculated at the edges of the image to create a seamless overall image.
+All AR locations in the Speicherstadt are marked in the map overview of the “Speicherstadt digital” app.
+When the user switches to AR mode, the display switches to the current camera view.
+Here he can select the AR location, to which he is then guided by GPS-based arrows.
+If it is close to the target, a mark on the path indicates the so-called “sweet spot”.
+This is the optimal viewing point of the selected image.
+If the user stands close to this point, the historical photo fits perfectly into the current camera image.
+The sensors in the mobile device, such as the electronic compass and tilt sensor, are used for both navigation and perspective adjustment of the image.
+In addition, transparency effects are calculated at the edges of the image so that the overall image is as seamless as possible.

 “Speicherstadt digital” is initiated by the department for culture and media.
 In addition to Fraunhofer FOKUS, the Department of Culture and Media, Dataport, the Hamburg Historical Museums Foundation, Norddeutscher Rundfunk, Google Arts & Culture, Hamburger Hafen und Logistik AG (HHLA), HITec, the Hamburg University of Applied Sciences (HAW), IG Kulturquartier as well as the University of Hamburg and Wilhelm.tel are involved in the project